CloudyDino/SnakeBot-Game/README.md

 - A random number generator that has an equal chance of spitting out the number 1 or 2 will be used to determine which team's AI is player 1.
 - A team can be made of up to 3 students.
 - Make a single java file that contains only one class that extends the abstract class AI.
-- If a team's AI fails to compile, they will be given 2 minutes to fix the problem.
-If they are unable to fix it, then the other team wins.
+- If a team's AI fails to compile, they will loose and the other team wins.
 - Do not try to modify the board, game, or opponent's AI in any way.
+- Do not try to access the opponent's AI and figure out what they would do in your situation.
 - Return one of the following characters in the method getDirection(): U,D,L,R. Note that these characters are uppercase.
 U stands for up which makes your snake head increase in the Y direction.
 The nth body part will then move to the n-1 spot.
 If you have eaten food or a snake, then your last piece remains.
-If you do not return one of those characters, then you will be lose the game.
+If you do not return one of those characters, then you will lose the game.
 - Spread the word and help people understand the basics of the game.
 - If you notice a problem or feel like something about the game is unclear, submit an issue via GitHub so that everyone get a fair chance.